LAWPRO Personal Information Statement for Canadian lawyers (excluding Ontario and Quebec)

 There are some unavoidable types of disclosure of your personal information which may occur occasionally as part of LAWPRO fulfilling its routine obligations and/or conducting its business in the ordinary course.
 This includes disclosure to, for example, partners, consultants and suppliers to LAWPRO (also known collectively as “service providers”), assuming that they are abiding by LAWPRO’s Privacy Code (or their own code that provides generally equivalent protection) and only to the extent necessary to allow them to provide business services or support to LAWPRO, including technology, banking, financial, auditing, accounting, legal and insurance services.

 We will retain your information only for the time it is required for the purposes we describe and as permitted by applicable law.
 Once your personal information is no longer required, it will be destroyed or made anonymous.
-However, due to LAWPRO’s ongoing exposure to potential claims and need for actuarial analysis, most information collected and aggregated is kept indefinitely.
+However, due to LAWPRO’s ongoing exposure to potential claims and need for actuarial analysis, some information collected and aggregated is kept indefinitely.

 In addition, some personal information may be retained indefinitely because it is inseparable from records with historical or archival value.